Cebrina has made it through stress interviews and enjoys sharing what she's learned from them.

 I was perfect for the Event Coordinator position at the local Country Club.
 After being called back for a second interview, I was ecstatic!
 Then things went downhill quick.
-They cancelled the interview five minutes before it was scheduled and rescheduled for Saturday morning.
-Prior to the interview, I waited an hour and a half to be called in to an office where the CEO was finishing a joke on the phone.
+They canceled the interview five minutes before it was scheduled and rescheduled for Saturday morning.
+Prior to the interview, I waited an hour and a half to be called into an office where the CEO was finishing a joke on the phone.
 He then asked me rude questions and seemed quite dismissive.
 At the end of the interview, I swore I would never ever ever ever work for this company.
 Later, I discovered I was a part of a hazing tactic referred to as a Stress Interview.

 Although my experience above seems negative, I can assure you that the situation caused me to rethink everything I know about the interview process.
 Thus, I have become a better job candidate.

 The following are a few tips to keep in mind if faced with a similar situation.

 The Long Wait

 Usually, an interview is a two-way street.
 Not only is the employer testing how you fit into their company, but you are also determining if you want to invest your time and skills with them.
 So, when the interviewer makes you wait over 30 minutes to even begin the interview, it makes you reconsider if you want to work for a company that would treat their potential employee or future client in that manner.

 On the other hand, you can use this to your advantage.
 Call them out on it without being disrespectful.
 "Mr. Smith, I understand you are a busy individual and while I appreciate you taking your time to meet with me, please know that I also view my time as valuable.
 That is why punctuality is a strength my past employers can verify is true to my character."
 You can then segway into how you have treated a past client's or coworker's time.